Jump to Sections:

 NO milk cartons, broth or juice cartons-- i.e. no Tetrapak boxes.
 These are not paper + wax-- they are several layers of plastic coating over paper.

-Option 2: City of New Orleans Recycling Center Drop Off at 2829 Elysian Fields on Saturdays, 8am - 1:00pm.
 Same as above.
 You can also bring shredded paper in a CLEAR bag.

 If you do a compost drop-off service, check with them to see if they will accept these items in your compost.
 Some don't because they may be feeding food scraps to farm animals.